The Olive Oil Man

 ‘What did Dad say?’

-‘He was angry with me, upset, we both were.
+‘He was angry, upset, we both were.
 I regretted it and realised it was very wrong.’

 ‘So, what happened?’